Speakers and Tutors

 [ top ]

-Andy Sparkes graduated from the Royal Veterinary College (University of London) in 1983, and after a period of four years in general practice joined the staff of the University of Bristol as an intern in feline medicine in 1987 where he continued to work in various clinical, research and teaching positions until 2000.
-Andy has published widely in the field of feline medicine, and is diplomate of the European College of Veterinary Internal Medicine.
-He is a recognised specialist in feline medicine (by the RCVS) and is also currently editor of the Journal of Feline Medicine and Surgery, an international journal launched by WB Saunders.
+Andy Sparkes graduated from the Royal Veterinary College (University of London) in 1983.
+In 1987 he joined the University of Bristol as an intern in feline medicine where he remained in various clinical, research and teaching positions and was ultimately appointed as Senior Lecturer in Feline Medicine.
+In 2000.
+Andy joined the Animal Health Trust in the UK, and then in 2012 he was appointed as the Veterinary Director of International Cat Care and International Society of Feline Medicine.
+He has published widely in the field of feline medicine, is a diplomate of the European College of Veterinary Internal Medicine and is the founding and current co-editor of the Journal of Feline Medicine and Surgery.

 [ top ]